AnestisTouloumis/ShrinkCovMat/README.md

 #> Average : 0.0958
 ```

-As with the normal group, we conclude that the scaled identity matrix seems to be the best target matrix.
-The estimated covariance matrix is:
+As before, we may conclude that the scaled identity matrix seems to be the most suitable target matrix.
+The resulting covariance matrix estimate for the tumor group is:

 ``` r
 EstimatedCovarianceTumor <- shrinkcovmat.equal(TumorGroup)